Originally Published Dec. 20, 2020.

 Gratitude Helps Your Mental Health

 Having a bad day?
 Try to choose one thing, even something as small as the cup of coffee you’re drinking or the warm sweater you’re wearing to be grateful for.
-Small things compounded over time can make a world of difference.
+Small things compounded over time make a world of difference when it comes to being appreciative for the life you have.

 Gratitude Helps Your Physical Health